-I am currently involved in a number of projects related to applied socially engaged arts and performance, including work which reflects on theatre and peacebuilding and the creation of art with young people to explore the climate crisis.
+My current projects include establishing a network of theatre practitioners working on peacebuilding and the creation of art with young people to explore the climate crisis.
 I am a collaborator in the 'Terms of Engagement' project, which brings together artists to reflect on key issues relating to socially engaged practices.

 Through both my teaching and research I hope to examine the claims made for applied and socially engaged performance and support artistic and creative approaches to activism, education, and social action.
 I am a fellow of the Higher Education Academy and the Warwick International Higher Education Academy.

 Co-Director MA Applied Theatre: Arts, Action, Change (2021-22)